 And finally this "monster" case - eight large images again in the direction of of Hoover tower.
 If you look really carefully, you may see a faint shadow in the output, marking where outliers have been removed.
 This is fine, just hitting the limit of what this algorithm can do.

 The monster images are each 1000 x 750 and there are 8 image files, and each pixel has 3 numbers.
 How many numbers is that?

 >>> 1000 * 750 * 8 * 3 18000000

-When your code is cleaned up and works correctly, turn in your ghost.py on Paperless as usual..
+When your code is cleaned up and works correctly, that's a dense algorithmic core with very visual output.
+Please turn in your ghost.py on Paperless as usual.

 Open a "terminal" window - the same type of window where you type "python3 foo.py" to run programs.
-The easiest way to get a Terminal is to use the terminal tab at the lower-left within PyCharm.
+The easiest way to get a Terminal is open the Ghost project in PyCharm, and use the "terminal" tab to the lower left.
 Type the following command (shown in bold as usual).
-Note that "Pillow" starts with an uppercase P. (On windows, "py" or "python" instead of "python3").
+Note that "Pillow" starts with an uppercase P. (On windows, "py" instead of "python3").

 $ python3 -m pip install Pillow ..prints stuff...
 Successfully installed Pillow-5.4.1

 To test that Pillow is working, type the following command to a terminal inside your homework folder.
 This runs the "simpleimage.py" code included in the folder.
 When run like this, simpleimage.py creates and displays a big yellow rectangle with green at the right edge.

 # (inside your project folder) $ python3 simpleimage.py # yellow rectangle appears